TRUMPF-IoT/OpcUaMachineTools/Examples/NetCore/readme.md

 The basic configuration for applications using the OPCFoundation .NetStandard SDK is done within the Config.xml file of the application.
 Here it is Opc.Ua.BasicClient.Config.xml.

 The server endpoint is configured in Program.cs via the endpointURL.
-The default URL is the setting for the Trumpf Python Demo Server.
+The default URL is the setting for the TRUMPF Python Demo Server.

 #### Certificate handling
 Getting some knowledge about certificate handling is necessary.
 Ignoring the topic will not lead to success.